 According to reports, Amazon advertising prices have surged in the past year, as Sponsored Products ads began to account for 73 percent of retailers’ ad spend.
 And while sales from Amazon are essential, research shows that maintaining a presence on Amazon with positive reviews is vital to a successful ecommerce advertising strategy.
 In fact, 74% of shoppers begin their research on Amazon, whether they end up buying from Amazon or not.

-And while there are many ecommerce advertising tips to be written and read about winning bids and placing Sponsored Products ads at the top of search results, all of that Amazon ad spend is wasted without a product detail page that really sells.
+While there are many ecommerce advertising tips to be written and read about winning bids and placing Sponsored Products ads at the top of search results, all of that Amazon ad spend is wasted without a product detail page that really sells.

 Amazon PDP Tip #1: Focus on customer success